verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 If the expected workload resource, for example VerrazzanoHelidonWorkload, is missing, then review the `oam-kubernetes-runtime` logs.
 If the expected related resources, for example Deployment or Service, are missing, then review the `verrazzano-application-operator` logs.

-The following commands are examples of checking for the resources related to a VerrazzanoHelidonWorkload deployment.
+The following commands are examples of checking for the resources related to a VerrazzanoHelidonWorkload deployment:
 ```
 $ kubectl get -n hello-helidon verrazzanohelidonworkload hello-helidon-workload
 $ kubectl get -n hello-helidon deployment hello-helidon-deployment